 An entry is also incorrect if we made a mistake during the application process.
 For example, if we entered the wrong person’s name onto the register due to an administrative error.

 Fraudulent entryBack to top

 - any of the information submitted as part of the registration, readmission or revalidation process was submitted with the deliberate intention to mislead the NMC or an approved education institution or

 For example, if a person provides a false certificate in order to be registered, we will have been deliberately misled.
 The entry is fraudulent.
 In this example, it doesn’t matter who falsified the certificate.
 A nurse, midwife or nursing associate’s entry on the register may be fraudulent even if they were not personally responsible for the fraud or even aware that deliberately misleading information was used.

 This means the entry is still fraudulent, even though the evidence shows it was a third party who deliberately produced false documents or statements, and that the person who is registered with us did not know about it, that person’s entry is still fraudulent, even if they did not behave in a fraudulent or dishonest way themselves.

-For example, if someone steals the identity of another person who was previously registered as a nurse or midwife and makes a false declaration, the entry is fraudulent, even though the former nurse or midwife is not aware of the fraud.
+For example, if someone steals the identity of another person who was previously registered as a nurse, midwife or nursing associates and makes a false declaration, the entry is fraudulent, even though the former nurse, midwife or nursing associate is not aware of the fraud.

-Another example would be if a nurse or midwife doesn’t know whether they meet the requirements for renewing their registration but their employer tells them that they do.
-The employer then signs to confirm that the nurse or midwife meets the requirements even though they know this is not the case.
+Another example would be if a nurse, midwife or nursing associates doesn’t know whether they meet the requirements for renewing their registration but their employer tells them that they do.
+The employer then signs to confirm that the nurse, midwife and nursing associates meets the requirements even though they know this is not the case.